TFCA Annual Conference Graphic

 Daniel DeYear - Deputy Fire Chief (ret.), Dallas Fire-Rescue

 Daniel recently retired after 45 years of service, the last 32 with the city of Dallas.
-He had served as paramedic firefighter, driver-engineer, Engine Lieutenant, Truck Captain, Academy Commander, Battalion Chief, Fire Marshal, Chief of Training, and Chief of EMS.
+He had served as a paramedic firefighter, driver-engineer, Engine Lieutenant, Truck Captain, Academy Commander, Battalion Chief, Fire Marshal, Chief of Training, and Chief of EMS.

 Abstract